Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 Chilling Adventures of Sabrina by Roberto Aguirre-Sacasa, art by Robert Hack

+Edward Spellman broke Witch Law when he married Diana, a mortal woman.
+But Edward has always done what he wants.
 On their daughter, Sabrina’s first birthday, she is promised to Satan – a promise that will come to fruition on her 16th birthday.

-Sabrina has always known she is destined for great service to the dark lord, but as her 16th birthday approaches, she is torn in her devotion to him and to her human boyfriend, Harvey.
+Sabrina has always known she is destined for great service to the dark lord, but as her 16th birthday approaches, she is torn between her devotion to him and her human boyfriend, Harvey.
+Now, unknown dark forces have arrived in Greendale to wreak havoc on Sabrina’s life and those closest to her.

 Will Sabrina fight back and leave her mark as one of the most iconic witches in comics, or will she give up everything she’s ever known to be with the mortal she loves?